cuustard/schoolwork/imedia/imedia_pages2/C_af_regulation_in_advertising.md

 There are two types of regulation:

-- Preemptive: regulation before release of product
+- Preactive/Preemptive: regulation before release of product
-- Reactionary: regulation after release of product
+- Reactive: regulation after release of product

 ## Effects of marketing